-In order to prove that you satisfy at least one of the local connection criteria listed above, please provide:
+In order to prove that you satisfy at least 1 of the local connection criteria listed above, you must provide:

 Your evidence will need to be emailed to email@example.com or posted to our offices after completion of your registration form.

-The Council’s duty is to grant enough development permissions for Part One of the register only.
-Part Two entries do not count towards demand for granting development permissions, but relevant authorities must have regard to them when carrying out their planning, housing, land disposal and regeneration functions.
+Our duty is to grant enough development permissions for Part 1 of the register only.
+Part 2 entries do not count towards demand for granting development permissions, but relevant authorities must have regard to them when carrying out their planning, housing, land disposal and regeneration functions.